tinelisec/macro-tracker/README.md

 ## to fix 🚧
-- when switching screen the page doesnt scroll to top
+- when switching screen the page doesn't scroll to top
+- input cell styling